-When to send save the dates for destination wedding?
+When to send save the dates for destination weddings?

 Destination weddings require you to give guests ample notice so they can make the proper travel arrangements.
 Go ahead and send save the date cards for destination weddings as soon as you lock in your date.
 Don’t worry about any of the other details, that is what the invitation to follow is for.
 Sending early ensures you’ll give guests more time to plan and also lets them look forward to their upcoming vacation!

-From beachside and tropical ceremonies to city and European receptions, build excitement by adding information about the location to your save the date cards.
-Sending a digital save the date also allows you to include a link to your wedding website, registry, or your accommodation suggestion or hotel block.
+From beachside and tropical ceremonies to European receptions, build excitement by adding information about the location to your save the date cards.
+Sending a digital save the date also allows you to include a link to your wedding registry, as well as information about travel details and accommodations.

-Do save the dates have to match invitations?
+Do save the dates and wedding invitations have to match?

 The most important part of save the dates is sending them on time.
 Matching save the date cards to the rest of your wedding stationery or wedding invitations is important, but not worth delaying your save the date timeline.
 If you haven’t finalized your wedding invitations, don’t worry.
 As long as your save the date cards give off the same general vibe of your wedding theme, the two cards don’t need to match exactly.

 Not only does the save the date let guests know when and where to show up for your wedding, but you can also use it to set the mood: formal, casual, destination, or retro.
 Let the design help you tell the story of your wedding with a tropical or rustic design.
 Your save the date and invitation should feel like they are part of the same world, but they don’t need to match.
-Don’t wait on choosing the wedding invitation to get started on the save the date.
+Don’t wait to choose your wedding invitation to get started on your save the dates.

-Get guests excited for your far flung celebration with a destination save the date card.
+- Destination save the dates: Get guests excited for your far-flung celebration with a destination save the date card.
 Hint at island vibes with monstera or palm leaves, or choose a save the date example with artwork of your venue or wedding destination.